• Duration:28 Nights 29 Days

 • Climbing rope, Ice screws, Snow bar

-• Trekking cook, kitchen staff, Trek Sherpa and other support staff while on Island peak climbing
+• Camping kitchen staff, Trek Sherpa and other support staff while on peak climbing

 • Personal insurance for Nepalese staff.